jeremford/aws-multi-region-codepipeline/README.md

 ![No so automated](docs/images/cross_region_options.png)

-I knew that AWS CodePipeline supported Cross Region deployments with CloudFormation, but exactly how to use this with Aurora was something I'd done before.
+I knew that AWS CodePipeline supported Cross Region deployments with CloudFormation, but exactly how to use this with Aurora was something I'd not done before.

 ## Intended Solution

 My proposed solution was to consist of the following:

-* Deployment into one Primary (ap-southeast-2) and at one Secondary region (us-east-1)
+* Deployment into one primary region (ap-southeast-2) and at one secondary region (us-east-1)
 * Demonstrate cross-region S3 bucket replication
 * Use Nested Stacks
-* Aurora MySQL Regional Cluster in Primary Region with Cluster Replica in Secondary Region
+* Aurora MySQL Regional Cluster in primary region with Cluster Replica in secondary region
 * All deployments through CodePipeline

 ![Multi Region Setup](docs/images/MultiRegionCodePipelineAurora.png)